SecureTrading/reactjs-payments/README.md

 # ReactJS Payments

-This is an ReactJS example page for [js-payments](https://github.com/SecureTrading/js-payments) and [js-payments-card](https://github.com/SecureTrading/js-payments-card).
+This is an ReactJS example page for [js-payments](https://github.com/SecureTrading/js-payments).

 It's based on [GatsbyJS](https://www.gatsbyjs.org/) and [Styled Components](https://www.styled-components.com/).